ch3-org/CH3/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Unlicense License.
 See the `LICENSE` file for details.

 ## Acknowledgements
 - Special thanks to all contributors and the open-source community for their support.